micky-code/project-testing/src/content/index.md

 ---
-title: "Welcome to My Site"
+title: Welcome to My web site
-intro: "This is a brief introduction to my site."
+intro: This is a brief introduction to my site. is has been updated
+content: Hello
-footer: "This is the footer content."
+footer: This is the footer content. updated
 ---

 ## My First Post Content